ArifHoss/GRUPP-5/README.md

 ### 📂 Arkiv
 - Användaren kan se tidigare utmaningar.
 - Möjlighet att slutföra gamla utmaningar om de fortfarande är relevanta.
+✅ Features:
+Displays a monthly calendar.
+Allows users to click on a date to view past challenges.
+Responsive and styled with Bootstrap 5.
+✅ How It Works
+Users can navigate months with left (❮) and right (❯) buttons.
+Clicking a date highlights it and shows a placeholder for past challenges.
+Styled with Bootstrap for a clean UI.

 #### User Stories
 - **Som en** användare, **vill jag** kunna se tidigare utmaningar, **så att** jag kan följa min historik.